sourcebroker/imageopt/README.rst

 - Its safe as the original images, for example in folder fileadmin/, uploads/ are not optmized.
-Only already resized images are optmized, so for FAL that would be files form "\_processed\_/" folder of file storages and for uploads/ typo3temp/pics folder.
+Only already resized images are optmized, so for FAL that would be files form \_processed\_/ folder and for uploads/ typo3temp/pics (TYPO3 7.6 and below) or typo3temp/assets/images (TYPO3 8.7 and higger).

+- Adds few xclasses that make TYPO3 to not use original images in frontend HTML.
+In other words you will not find any image in HTML that links directly to /fileadmin/ or /uploads/.
+  This way original images do not have to be optimized.

 - Support for native linux commands like: